The Local Approach to Causal Inference under Network Interference: Applications to causal inference

 Following Section 3.2, the potential outcomes under $g$ and $g'$ are given by $ h(g,U)$ and $ h(g',U)$ respectively for some error $U$.
 The hypothesis of policy irrelevance is

 where $h_{y}(g) := E\left[\mathbbm{1}\{h(g,U)\}\leq y\right]$.
 Under Assumption 4.1 (iii), $h_{y}(g)$ describes the conditional distribution of $Y_{i}$ given $G_{i} \simeq g$.

+We revisit the two examples from Section 4.2 to illustrate how this hypothesis test may be used in practice \begin{example} (Cluster-randomized experiment, continued): Recall that in this example an individualized binary treatment is randomly assigned at the cluster-level, $g'$ is the rooted network of a given individual in a community when their cluster is treated, and $g$ is the counterfactual rooted network when their cluster is not treated.
+The hypothesis of policy irrelevance is that the distribution of outcomes associated with both rooted networks is the same.
+A test of this hypothesis may be used to establish that the effect of the treatment is statistically significant: the observed outcomes cannot be explained solely by variation in the unobserved heterogeneity terms. \end{example}

+\begin{example} (Removal of an agent, continued): Recall that in this example a central agent is removed from their community, $g'$ is the rooted network of a remaining individual in the community with the central agent is removed, and $g$ is the counterfactual rooted network that existed before the central agent was removed.
+The hypothesis of policy irrelevance is that the distribution of outcomes associated with both rooted networks is the same.
+A test of this hypothesis may be used to establish that the effect of removing the central agent is statistically significant: the observed outcomes cannot be explained solely by variation in the unobserved heterogeneity terms. \end{example}

 Our test procedure is described in Section \ref{sec:algorithm}.
 Intuitively, it compares the empirical distribution of outcomes for agents in the data whose rooted networks are most similar to $g$ to the analogous distribution for $g'$.
-Asymptotic validity follows two additional assumptions.
+Asymptotic validity follows after imposing an additional continuity assumption on $h_y(g)$: